 Fixture selections made in plots are sent to the current active editor and can be used in conjunction with command line and group directory fixture selections as well.
-In this section we review the selection tools available in the plot window and the plot window fixture selection syntax.
+In this s c ion we review the selection tools available in the plot window and the plot window fixture selection syntax.